juandpinto/thesis-manuscript/source/12_methods.md

         shutil.copy2(src, dst)
 ```

 With a newly organized version of the corpus, it's now possible to begin the process of reading and processing data.
 At this stage, I took some time to gather metadata for all the movies in the corpus in order to identify movies that were originally filmed with Hebrew as their primary language (as opposed to translated subtitles).
 Because I ultimately decided against this approach for the creation of the FDOSH, I will skip that step here.
-However, a description of the entire process will be discussed later under [*using original-language movies exclusively*](#using-original-language-movies-exclusively).
+However, a description of that entire process will be discussed in the next chapter under [*using original-language movies exclusively*](#using-original-language-movies-exclusively).

 ## Extracting data

-Before calculating any measures such as frequency, individual lemmas must be extracted from the XML files in the downloaded corpus.
+Before calculating any measures, such as frequency or range, individual lemmas must be extracted from the XML files in the downloaded corpus.
 There are two ways to go about this.
 Because XML consists of nested tags and key-value pairs, a dedicated XML parsing tool can be used to extract specific information.
-In this case, we would be creating a list of all *values* in the `'lemma'` *key* within each `<w>` *tag*.
-The value that corresponds to the `'lemma'` tag below for the word אומר is אמר.
+In this case, we would be creating a list of all *values* in the `lemma` *key* within each `<w>` *tag*.
+The value that corresponds to the `lemma` tag below for the word אומר is "אמר".

 ``` {.xml}
 <w xpos="VERB" head="0" feats="Gender=Masc|HebBinyan=PAAL|Number=Sing|